 Are there any supplies needed?

-This is a virtual course, will there be any requirements to meet in person?
+This is a virtual course; will there be any requirements to meet in person?

 Who is an ideal explorer?

 This course is ideal for middle school students interested in learning more about environmental health, public health, and community engagement.
-While each module will need to be completed indivdidually, we believe that this program would be great for summer enrichment programs where students can go through the course together.
+While each module will need to be completed individually, we believe that this program would be great for summer enrichment programs where students can go through the course together.
 If you are running a program this summer, please reach out to us.
 We would love to accommodate your students.

 Who can I contact if I have more questions?